 Under no circumstances shall children under 3 years of age (by September 1st of the school year) be accepted.
+All PK students must be fully potty trained.

 The Academy accepts students, as space is available.
 Catholic students will be given first consideration.
 The decision for admission or readmission of a student rests with the administrator.
 Order of admission shall be as follows: